javiervidrua/deauther/README.md

 802.11b/g deauther.

 ## What does it do?
+* Checks if the system meets the required dependencies
-* Puts the wireless interface in monitor mode
+* Checks if the wireless interface is up and running
+* Scans for all the available networks
 *
+* Changes the mode of the wireless interface to monitor mode
-* Puts the wireless interface in managed mode
+* Changes the mode of the wireless interface to managed mode
+* Restarts the networking services to enable internet connectivity

 ## Usage
 `./deauther <INTERFACE>`